Brief Introduction to FTP and Google Drive

 I believe the method most people can think of is "upload" and "download".
 But when faced with a large amount of data that needs to be transferred, using this method is not the most efficient.
 So, is there any way that can transfer FTP to Google Drive directly without using the download and upload way?
 Sure, the easiest way to do it is to rely on a free cloud file manager, MultCloud.

-MultCloud, as a professional cloud transfer manager, not only supports protocols like FTP, FTPS, SFTP, and WebDav but also supports cloud storage services like Google Drive, MEGA, OneDrive, Dropbox, etc. With it, you can not only connect Google Drive to FTP but also upload files to Google Drive via FTP.
+MultCloud, as a professional cloud transfer manager, not only supports protocols like FTP, FTPS, SFTP, and WebDav but also supports cloud storage services like Google Drive, SharePoint Online, OneDrive, and Wasabi, etc. With it, you can not only connect Google Drive to FTP but also upload files to Google Drive via FTP.

 As an online service, MultCloud supports one-time migration.
 If you have massive data to transfer, MultCloud can be a good helper to transfer all your data in one go.
 Continue to read below to learn how to transfer files from FTP to Google Drive easily.